 Why are some cars more expensive to insure?

-Every car registered in the UK is included in one of 50 insurance categories, running from one to 50.
+Every car registered in the UK is included in one of 50 insurance categories.
 The easier a car is to repair, and the less rare, expensive or powerful it is, the lower the group it will be in.
 The lower the insurance group, the cheaper your car is to insure.

 A car's grouping is based on multiple factors, including:

-A car in a higher insurance group will typically cost more to repair or replace, which is one reason why its premium will be relatively high.
+A car in a higher insurance group will typically cost more to repair or replace, pushing up premiums.
 Insurance groupings are not the only reason for increased premiums, however: every driver's details and driving history are also a major deciding factor in the total cost of their insurance.